Warpgate. Your workload's connection to the world.

 Minimal resource usage

 A single static binary with minimal memory footprint and negligible CPU overhead.
-No disk I/O beyond logging.
+The container image is about 5 MB, built from scratch with no shell and no dependencies, and runs as a non-root user.
 Warpgate adds near-zero overhead to your workload.

 Network